flexiblepower/fpai-documentation/EF-Pi/ObservationFramework.md

 ## Observer vs. Observable

 There is an important distinction between the observer and the observable.
-The monitoring framework in FPAI will try to facilitate the two concepts.
+The monitoring framework in EF-Pi will try to facilitate the two concepts.
 Observations are made by observers (sensors).
 Observations may be provided with an identification of the observer (sensor), e.g. in a straightforward triple of: timestamp, sensor-id, value.
 Attribution of a certain observation to an attribute of an observable object may be done in ‘central’ processing.

 ## Observation object